nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 **What this does:**

-- Fetches all package resources from Porch
+- Fetches all resources from the PackageRevision
 - Saves them to the `./my-first-package` directory
 - Includes the Kptfile and any other resources

 ![Diagram](/static/images/porch/guides/pull-workflow.drawio.svg)

-**Explore the package:**
+**Explore the package revision contents:**

 ```bash
 ls -al ./my-first-package